joshbegley/nyt-latest/README.md

 `Saturday's Elite Eight games punch the first set of tickets to the Final Four.
 Here's how to watch these high-stakes showdowns. `\
 https://nytimes.com/athletic/7152613/2026/03/28/elite-eight-iowa-illinois-purdue-arizona-how-to-watch/

-**Spain have too many elite keepers to take to the World Cup.
+**Spain have too many elite ’keepers to take to the World Cup.
 Who will be No 1 and who misses out?**\
 `Arsenal's David Raya and Barcelona's Joan Garcia are among the contenders, but can they displace incumbent Unai Simon?`\
 https://nytimes.com/athletic/7153090/2026/03/28/spain-goalkeepers-world-cup/